Administrate/tech-radar/readme.md

 # Tech radar

-You can access a preview of the radar [here](https://agilepartner.github.io/tech-radar/).
+You can access the published radar [here](https://engineering.getadministrate.com/tech-radar/).

 ## What ?